 And here's the all-time topper.
 Something you will almost certainly never see again: Yogi is the only man ever to manager both the Yankees and the Mets to Pennants.
 He got the Yankees into the World Series in 1964, clinching the Pennant in a tough race that went to the last day of the season and the Mets into it in 1973, clinching the National League Eastern Division the day after the scheduled last day of the regular season, because of rainouts, and then upsetting the defending Pennant winners to take the Pennant.

 He managed Mickey Mantle, Whitey Ford, Roger Maris, Willie Mays, Tom Seaver, Dave Winfield, Don Mattingly and Rickey Henderson.
 Perhaps more importantly, he showed M. Donald Grant and George Steinbrenner that they couldn't win popularity contests with him.

 He was also the only man to be a veteran of both the D-Day invasion and Major League Baseball.
+In recognition of this, shortly after his death in 2015, Barack Obama posthumously awarded him the nation's highest civilian honor, the Presidential Medal of Freedom.
 Yogi Berra was a baseball hero, but Lawrence Peter Berra was an American hero.